michelleGerges/Swenson-He/README.md

 >
 > Apply coordinator for naviagtion logic, and `Dependency Injection`.

-and finally, I have beend asked in the task to use MVVM in my solution.
+and finally, I have been asked in the task to use MVVM in my solution.